AlexKovalevych/exoffice/README.md

 # Exoffice

 ## Warning!
-This library is under heavy development and ready for use
+This library is under heavy development and not ready for use

 **TODO: Add description**